kentnf/VirusDetect/README.md

 pixi run virusdetect -- tools install-hint
 ```

-During the migration, `virusdetect tools check` will also fall back to bundled legacy tools in `bin/` when needed for transitional development.
+On `main`, `virusdetect tools check` now reports only tools found from the active environment, so missing dependencies fail fast instead of silently falling back to legacy bundled binaries.

 When you use `--backend legacy`, the original Perl dependencies still apply.
 In particular, BioPerl modules such as `Bio::SeqIO` and `Bio::Graphics` must be installed.